-We’re often asked whether it’s possible to ‘cut out’ images in PowerPoint.
+We’re often asked whether it’s possible to ‘cut out’ images in earlier versions of PowerPoint.
 Well, the good news is that it is, and the even better news is that I’ve written a guide to show you how to crop an image in PowerPoint.
 Let’s go!

-How to crop an image in PowerPoint: Square or rectangle
+How to crop an image in PowerPoint 2010 or earlier: Square or rectangle

 1. Select your image.

 2. In the Picture Format tab, select Crop

 3. Resize the cropped section using the black V handles that appear, resize the image itself by using the white circle handles, and move the image within the cropped area by dragging the image itself.

 1. Select your image.

 2. In the Picture Format tab, click on the small arrow underneath the Crop button to display more options.

 3. Choose Crop to Shape from this menu, and select whichever shape you require.

 4. By default, PowerPoint stretches your chosen shape to cover the entire image.
 To change the size, shape or position of the cropped area, click on Crop again.

 5. Resize and reshape the cropped section using the black V handles, resize the image itself by using the white circle handles, and move the image within the cropped area by dragging the image itself.

 This technique can also be used to highlight an area on an image.
 Before you begin, create a duplicate version of your shape and apply an effect to it (such as recolouring, blurring, etc.).
 Place this version of your image behind the one you want to crop.
 Make sure you line both images up before you start step one.